tweag/CIPs/CIP-0165/README.md

 - `key` : `fixed size` - key is a fixed size blob where size depends on the namespace
 - `value` : `bstr` — cbor data entry

-While the format requires each entry to have a key it's still possible to support hierarchical structures, either by normalizing them and keep a path or hash as a key, or introduce an artificial key and keep entire hierarchy in a single key.
-The choice depends on each namespace, if there are ways to express and support updating of the part of the tree it worth normalizing a tree.
-If the data is kept and updated as a whole single artificial key can be used.
+While the format requires each entry to have a key, it's still possible to support hierarchical structures, either by normalizing them and keeping a path or hash as a key or by introducing an artificial key and keeping the entire hierarchy in a single key.
+The choice depends on each namespace.
+If there are ways to express and support updating of a part of the tree, it is worth normalizing the tree.
+If the data is kept and updated as a whole, a single artificial key can be used.

 **Policy:**